leobarone/IPSA_USP_EADA_2017/README.md

 ##  What will I find here?

 All of the course materials, except for the readings, can be found in this page.
 Scrool down to locate the course Syllabus, Handouts, Laboratories, Activities and Miscellania.
+You will also find at "Issues" a Forum for discussions.

 ##  Syllabus